philipdnichols/Reeder/README.md

 * Reading logs can be deleted from the table view after confirming an alert of some kind (swipe left to delete only)
 * The table view should be searchable (search bar above table view)
  * Reading logs should be searchable against title, author, tags, notes and any details contained within the actual reading item associated with the log
-* New logs can be entered via a "+" button in the right bar button.
-This will segue modally to the Log Edit View.
+* New logs can be entered via a "+" button in the right bar button or a "<start>" button in the [left|right] bar button.
+The "+" button will segue modally to the Log Creation View, and the "<start>" button will segue modally to the Log Start View.
 * The navigation bar will display "Reading Log" as the title.
 * Existing logs can be selected by tapping on the row.
 This will push segue to the Log Detail View.
 * The table view of reading logs can be sorted in many different ways, all asc/desc toggleable: date (default), length of log, by reading item title, by reading item author, page count of log, type of log (book, article, e-book, magazine, etc.)